Wendelstein 7-X fusion device at Greifswald to be upgraded

 The aim of fusion research is to develop a power plant favourable to the climate and environment.
 Like the sun, it is to derive energy from fusion of atomic nuclei.
 Since the fusion fire only ignites at temperatures exceeding 100 million degrees, the fuel – a low-density hydrogen plasma – must not come into contact with cold vessel walls.
 Confined by magnetic fields, it levitates almost contact-free inside a vacuum chamber.

 The magnetic cage of Wendelstein 7-X is created by a ring of 50 large superconducting magnetic coils.
 Their specific forms are the result of elaborate optimisation calculations.
 Although Wendelstein 7-X will not generate any energy, the facility is intended to prove that stellarators are suitable for use in power stations.
 With Wendelstein 7-X, the quality of the plasma confinement in a stellarator is to reach the level of competing tokamak-type systems for the first time.

 Status: March 31, 2020

-The IPP has taken numerous preventive measures to protect its employees.
+IPP has taken numerous preventive measures to protect its employees.
 Many research and administrative tasks are handled in the home office.
 At the end of March, the necessary protective measures brought the installation work in the plasma vessel of Wendelstein 7-X in Greifswald to a provisional end.
-The experiments at the Garching-based ASDEX Upgrade fusion device were also temporarily interrupted.
-As far as the protection against infection allows, activities in the workshops at Garching and Greifswald will continue.
+The experiments at the Garching-based ASDEX Upgrade fusion device were also temporarily* interrupted.
+As far as the protection against infection allows, activities in the workshops and laboratories at Garching and Greifswald will continue.
 The crisis management team set up at both IPP sites monitors the situation continuously and adapts its measures accordingly.